-- C49 The Chief Finance Officer is responsible through the Head of Asset Management for strategic management and maintenance issues. - C50 The Chief Finance Officer is responsible in liaison with Accountancy, ICT Services and Asset Management for maintaining the Council's Asset Register. - C51 To ensure that asset registers are maintained in accordance with good practice for fixed assets.
+- C49 The Chief Finance Officer is responsible through the Group Head for Regeneration and Growth, for strategic management and maintenance issues. - C50 The Chief Finance Officer is responsible in liaison with Accountancy, ICT Services and Asset Management for maintaining the Council's Asset Register. - C51 To ensure that asset registers are maintained in accordance with good practice for fixed assets.
 The function of asset registers is to provide the Council with information about fixed assets so that they are: - safeguarded; - used efficiently and effectively; and - adequately maintained.